 The H2A team has experience in historic structures that are continuing a historical use and those being adaptively re-used.
 Rehabilitating and revitalizing historic structures often requires repair to historic materials and knowledge of historic materials.
 Jackie has extensive experience with historical materials and has written a manual for the maintenance and care of historic materials for the Applewood Estate.
 Rehabilitating and renovating historic structures often involves additions to historic buildings to help them meet the new demands of the 21st century and new uses.
 Our team is well-versed in the appropriate design parameters for these types of changes and the intent of the Secretary of the Interior's Guidelines.
 Thirdly, new construction (or infill architecture) is often unavoidable with today's development pressures.
-We know that understanding the Secretary of Interior's Guidelines that are specific to you, can be very helpful.
+We know that understanding the Secretary of Interior's Guidelines feel very subjective, but illustrated and user-friendly guidelines that are specific to you, can be very helpful.